CosmicOdyssey/DubHacks-2025/DEE-Demo/README.md

 ## Next Steps

-- Read `QUICKSTART.md` for a five-minute setup walkthrough
+- Work through `FORGE_DEPLOYMENT_GUIDE.md` if you need a detailed deployment checklist
 - Use `CODEGRAPH_SETUP.md` to understand architecture and storage
 - Customize Gemini prompts or graph logic inside `backend/resolvers.js`
 - Explore the Cytoscape component in `ui/src/components/GraphView.jsx` to tweak layout, colors, or interactions